Natsume's Book of Friends: The Waking Rock and the Strange Visitor: Plot

-This short 2021 movie is composed of two new (23 minute) standalone stories that could have been added to a season, but instead, were combined into one film: The first story: "Ishi Okoshi /The Stone Waker": Natsume searches for Madara, his missing Bodyguard, and runs into "Mitsumi", a diminutive youkai who is on a mission as the "Ishi Okoshi," the waker of "Gantetsu", a powerful water spirit.
+This short 2021 movie is composed of two new (23 minute) standalone stories that could have been added to season six, but instead, were combined into one film: The first story: "Ishi Okoshi /The Stone Waker": Natsume searches for Madara, his missing Bodyguard, and runs into "Mitsumi", a diminutive youkai who is on a mission as the "Ishi Okoshi," the waker of "Gantetsu", a powerful water spirit.
 Natsume helps the little yoki repay his debt of kindness to his master by helping him awaken the Ayashiki from his deep slumber.

 The second story; "Ayashiki Raihousha/The Strange Visitor)" is about Natsume's friend Tanuma who has strong spiritual power but it only allows him to see the echoes of the past at the temple where he and his father live.
 Tanuma begins acting distant and his behavior has Natsume worried about a strange new friend of Tanuma, is this stranger connected to the concerning malaise affecting Tanuma?
-Hints of the past answer long standing questions and involves a spirit in Natsumes book.
+Hints of the past answer long standing questions and involves a water horse-like spirit whose name in Natsume's incredibly powerful and dangerous Book of Friends.